ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 There are various ways to use external plugins.
 Here is a list of them:

-* **Local UMD Plugins:** Dynamically import local UMD modules using import() syntax.
+- **Local UMD Plugins:** Dynamically import local UMD modules using the `import()` syntax.
-* **Local External Imports:** Load external plugins locally using additional bundler configurations (such as Vite).
+- **Local External Imports:** Load external plugins locally using additional bundler configurations (e.g., Vite).
-* **CDN 3rd Party Plugins:** Load JavaScript and CSS files from a CDN by specifying the URLs.
+- **CDN 3rd Party Plugins:** Load JavaScript and CSS files from a CDN by specifying the URLs.
-* **Verbose Configuration:** Advanced plugin loading with options to specify both script and style sheet URLs, along with an optional `checkPluginLoaded` function to verify the plugin has been correctly loaded into the global scope.
+- **Verbose Configuration:** Advanced plugin loading with options to specify both script and stylesheet URLs, along with an optional `checkPluginLoaded` function to verify the plugin has been correctly loaded into the global scope.

 Here is an example: